 Schedule An Free Consultation Today

-With offices in both Lackawanna and Luzerne Counties, The Law Offices of Todd A. Johns, Esq. has represented thousands of clients in courts throughout Northeastern Pennsylvania and beyond, including Luzerne, Wayne, Pike, Lackawanna, Berks, Monroe, Centre, Carbon, Susquehanna, and Wyoming Counties.
+With offices in both Lackawanna and Luzerne Counties, Todd Johns Law has represented thousands of clients in courts throughout Northeastern Pennsylvania and beyond, including Luzerne, Wayne, Pike, Lackawanna, Berks, Monroe, Centre, Carbon, Susquehanna, and Wyoming Counties.